WillMartin03/Tabify/README.md

 - Helps keep your browser clutter-free and organized.

 ## Development
-If you're interested in contributing to Tabtivity, follow these steps:
+If you're interested in contributing to Tabify, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Make your modifications and submit a pull request.